 Quick post, I need to finish a chapter of my thesis today.
 Here’s the internal struggle.
 Yesterday, I received a call for papers, for a symposium on Intersectionality in DH.
 That stuff gets me going.
 After taking a feminist DH course at the Digital Humanities Summer Institute last June, and attending an unconference workshop on diversity, I know there is still so much to be done.
-But, I am a white, heterosexual, able-bodied, middle-class, cis gender woman.
+But, I am a white, fairly able-bodied, middle-class, cis gender woman.
 I should not be the one to speak at such a conference.
 Then I checked the line up of speakers: mostly white women.
 Perhaps I am missing information here, as I do not know the organizers and speakers personally, and they do have experience with several of the axes of intersectionality.
 But I only see one non-white woman, so race is not well-covered.

 This is the reason that many feminists avoid DH.
 We cannot ‘start with’ white women.
 If a group of white women talks about marginalized peoples (one of the topics), that’s like a group of mainly white men talking about the needs of women.
 The marginalized peoples need to be allowed to speak for themselves.
 But some of the women the symposium needs might not show, when they see who the invited speakers are.